NoisyPunk/python_training/README.md

-# Repository for learning AT
+# Repository for learning Autotests